kchar808/JavaScript30/readme.md

 **Sticky Nav**<br>
 *Learned* -
 You cannot animate the width of something to be from 0, you should instead use max-width.
 Learned about the importance of adjusting the paddingTop so that it doesn't make the content jump up/down.

+### Day 25: June 7, 2020
+**Event Capture, Propagation, Bubbling and Once**<br>
+*Learned* -
+Capture - Captures events from top -> down.
+Bubbling - The browers figures out what you clicked on, but it also triggers clicks up the chain.
+The stopPropagation method stops the bubbling of an event.
+Also learned about the addEventListener parameter once.. if its set to true, the listener will only be invoked at most once, then the listener will be automatically removed.